 Hiking through three national parks, Biogradska Gora National Park, Durmitor National Park, and Lovcen National Park.

 Boating on the Tara River through the deepest canyon in Europe.

 A sampling of everything Montenegro has to offer, from picture-perfect coastlines and mountains, to tucked-away seaside villages.

-Travel independently by air to Podgorica, Montenegro’s capital.
-Proceed to Kolašin by shuttle or taxi, which we would be happy to arrange for you.
-Meet group for welcome drinks and dinner at an upscale Resort & Spa.
+Travel independently to Podgorica, Montenegro’s capital.
+Proceed to Kolašin by shuttle or taxi, which we are happy to arrange for you if you’d like.
+Meet the group and guide(s) for welcome drinks and dinner at the hotel.

 Today is an easy and rewarding hike.
-We begin on a well built, historic Austrian road that descends an easy-to-traverse trail leading us through beautiful meadows and pastures.
-This just may be your favorite day of the tour because it showcases spectacular views of Europe´s most southern Fjord – the Bay of Kotor.
-Before our drive down to the town of Budva, a small seaside village, we will stop in Cetinje, a former capital of Montenegro, to visit the historic 15 x 15 meters relief map of Montenegro.
-This one of a kind map was made by Austrians in the late 1900s.
-This map also gives the overview of the whole country, mountains and places we have been to.
-Our closing dinner takes place on the terrace of our hotel in the Old Town of Budva, overlooking the city walls and the Mediterranean Sea.
+We begin on a well-built, old Austrian road that descends down a gentle trail leading us through beautiful meadows and pastures.
+This just may be your favorite day of the tour, because it showcases spectacular views of the Bay of Kotor.
+Before our drive down to the bustling resort village of Budva, we stop in Cetinje, a former capital of Montenegro, to visit the historic 15 x 15 meter relief map of Montenegro.
+This one-of-a-kind map was made by Austrians in the late 1900s, and it gives an overview of the entire country, mountains, and places we have been.
+Our closing dinner takes place on a quaint terrace in the Old Town of Budva, overlooking the city walls and the Mediterranean Sea.

 Depart by bus or private shuttle to Podgorica airport.